 Looking for love?
 You'll find it in 2024 in these 10 romance novels

-It's Valentine's Day – a holiday literally designed for swooning and yearning.
-For some, that means a romantic candlelit dinner with a loved one.
-For others, it's quality time with a romance novel and a box of premium chocolate.

-But reading romance is actually a delicious treat you can enjoy all year round.
-To give you a head start in planning your reading tour de romance in 2024, here's a list of 10 excellent romance novels (I've read them all!) publishing from now into early summer.
+Who says romance is reserved for Valentine's Day?
+Love stories are a treat to be savored year-round.
+To give you a head start in planning your 2024 reading, here's a list of 10 excellent romance novels (I've read them all!) publishing from now into early summer.

 Bride by Ali Hazelwood (Feb.
 6)